milancurcic/rosenstiel-seminar-2023/slides/stokes-drift-glad.md

 ## Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE)

+TODO: move diagram to the left and add CARTHE and GOMRI logos.

 <img width=60% src=assets/carthe.png></img>
 <div class="reference"><a href="https://carthe.org">carthe.org</a></div>
 </section>